1. What is Goldstone?

 According to its quality, the artificial gem sells for $5 to $15 the pound, while the raw materials that enter into the composition of a pound of it are certainly not worth a quarter-dollar.
 French chemists--M. Hautefeuille in 1860, and M. Pelouze in 1865--have published processes by which productions have been obtained equal to that of Venice, and, in the latter case, perhaps superior.
 The new aventurine of M. Pelouze has a beautiful lustre, and a hardness exceeding that of glass and ordinary aventurine.
 It is obtained by melting together 250 parts sand, 100 parts carbonate of soda, 50 parts carbonate of lime, and 40 parts bichromate of potassium.
 It will be seen that by this formula the spangles with a basis of copper are replaced by spangles with a basis of chrome.

 The mineral aventurine is believed to have been named after goldstone because it also exhibits a sparkly appearance caused by the presence of plate-like inclusions of other minerals.
-This optical effect has become known as aventurescence. and as well as being used when referring to natural minerals like sunstone and aventurine, it's also used to describe the effect seen in goldstone.
+This optical phenomenon has become known as aventurescence.
+As well as being used to refer to minerals like sunstone and aventurine, it's also used to describe the effect seen in the material widely known as goldstone.